South Georgia Motorsports Park

-South Georgia Motorsports Park (SGMP) is a motorsports facility located in Adel, Georgia, and close to nearby Cecil, Georgia.
+South Georgia Motorsports Park (SGMP) is a motorsports facility located in Adel, Georgia, United States, close to nearby Cecil and 20 miles north of Valdosta.
 It features a quarter-mile drag strip and a half-mile oval track, hosting a variety of racing events including drag racing and other motorsports activities, serving as a venue for both local and national competitions.

 History

 South Georgia Motorsports Park was opened in April 2004 as a multi-purpose racing venue.
 The facility includes a dragstrip and a 0.5-mile oval.
 In its early years, SGMP hosted local and regional events, establishing itself as a key motorsports destination in the southeastern United States.

 In August 2014, South Georgia Motorsports Park faced significant financial and legal challenges due to unpaid taxes.
 The Georgia Department of Revenue reported that the property owners owed at least $90,000 in state taxes.
 A search warrant was served for the track's financial records.
 Co-owner Kimberly Wood was charged with theft by taking for sales and theft by taking withholding, and she turned herself in to authorities.
 Despite the investigation, the track remained open and hosted scheduled racing events.
 These issues contributed to the eventual sale of the facility.

 In early 2015, the park was purchased by Ozzy Moya, an Orlando-based entrepreneur who also owned other drag racing facilities.
 Under Moya's ownership, SGMP signed a multi-year sanctioning agreement with the International Hot Rod Association (IHRA) in 2015, allowing it to host IHRA-sanctioned events.
 Notable events added during this period included the "Lights Out" radial tire racing series, which drew national attention to the track.
 However, with the financial situation of the IHRA, owned by a private equity firm, the sanctioning body ended up in a series of issues that caused Moya to flip the tracks back to the NHRA as a Division 2 track on September 20, 2016.